lorenzoscottb/Dream_Reports_Annotation/Analysis/README.md

-#Results' Analysis
+# Analysis of the Results

-Notebook and code used to analyse the results produced by the supervised experiments, and to create the figures and table in the work.
+Jupiter notebooks used to analyse the results produced by the full set of experiments, and to create the figures and table in the work.